enctl/cqrs-es-kafka/README.md

 ## Technology
 The application uses the following set of light-weight technologies and frameworks:

-1. RabbitMQ for Messaging
+1. Apache Kafka for Messaging
 2. MongoDB for Persistence
 3. Spring MVC for REST Services
-4. Spring AMQP for Queueing and Messaging
 4. Spring Data for Data Access Objects
 5. Spring Boot for Bootstrapping and Boilerplates